Ronnie Biggs: Later life

 Following his release from prison, Biggs's health improved, leading to suggestions that he might soon be moved from hospital to a nursing home.
-In response to claims that Biggs's state of health had been faked, his lawyer stated, "This man is going to die, there is going to be no Lazarus coming back from the dead, he is ill, he is seriously ill."
-However, Biggs himself stated, "I've got a bit of living to do yet.
-I might even surprise them all by lasting until Christmas, that would be fantastic."
+In response to claims that Biggs's state of health had been faked, his lawyer stated, "This man is going to die, there is going to be no Lazarus coming back from the dead, he is ill, he is seriously ill".
+Biggs stated, "I've got a bit of living to do yet.
+I might even surprise them all by lasting until Christmas [of 2010], that would be fantastic".

 On 29 May 2010, Biggs was again admitted to hospital in London after complaining of chest pain.
 He underwent tests at Barnet Hospital.
 His son Michael stated, "he's conscious but he's in a lot of pain".
 In August 2010, it was claimed by the Sunday Mirror that Biggs would be attending a gala dinner where he would be collecting a lifetime achievement award for his services to crime.

 On 10 February 2011, Biggs was admitted to Barnet Hospital with another suspected stroke.
 His son Michael said he was conscious and preparing to have a CT scan and a series of other tests to determine what had happened.
 On 17 November 2011, Biggs launched his new and updated autobiography, Ronnie Biggs: Odd Man Out – The Last Straw, at Shoreditch House, London.
 He was unable to speak and used a word board to communicate with the press.

 On 12 January 2012, ITV Studios announced it had commissioned a five-part drama, Mrs Biggs, to be based around the life of Biggs's wife Charmian, played by Sheridan Smith and Biggs by Daniel Mays.
 Charmian Biggs acted as a consultant on the series and travelled to Britain from Australia to visit Biggs in February 2012, just before filming for Mrs Biggs.

 In March 2013, Biggs attended the funeral of fellow train robber, Bruce Reynolds.
 In July 2013, The Great Train Robbery 50th Anniversary: 1963–2013 was published, with input from Biggs and Reynolds.

 Death

-On 18 December 2013, aged 84, Biggs died at the Carlton Court Care Home in Barnet, north London, where he was being cared for.
-His death coincidentally occurred hours before the first broadcast of a two-part BBC television series The Great Train Robbery, in which Biggs was portrayed by actor Jack Gordon.
+On 18 December 2013, aged 84, Biggs died at the Carlton Court Care Home in Barnet, North London, where he was being cared for.
+His death coincidentally occurred hours before the first broadcast of a two-part BBC television series, The Great Train Robbery, in which Biggs was portrayed by actor Jack Gordon.
 Biggs's body was cremated at Golders Green Crematorium on 3 January 2014.
 The coffin was covered with the Union Flag, the flag of Brazil and a Charlton Athletic scarf.
 An honour guard of British Hells Angels escorted his hearse to the crematorium.
 The Reverend Dave Tomlinson officiated at Biggs's funeral, for which he drew public criticism; Tomlinson responded to critics by using the Bible verse "Judge not, that ye be not judged".